roukna/J.O.B-Training-Linux-1/README.md

 7) Type git clone and then press command V to paste the clipboard url in your terminal
 8) Press enter

-## You will now practice the basic commands in linux using the newly cloned repo that will track your work.
+## You will now practice the file commands in Linux using the newly cloned repo that will track your work.
-Before we begin set your current repository to a variable we can use later by typing repodir=`pwd`
+Before you begin, set your current repository to a variable we can use later by typing repodir=`pwd`

 ### Exercise 1 Manual
 The ```man``` command is used to display the manual for any Linux command.
 If you forget how to use a command in Linux you can simply type ```man``` and then the command you want to read about.
 For example you can type ```man ls``` to display the manual that describes the function and options for the list directory content command.
 You will use the man command in the further exercises of this module.